 Scans saved in a particular workbench can only be edited in that workbench.
 Thus if you try to open an Advanced Scan in the Standard Scan Workbench, you will be redirected automatically to the Advanced Scan Workbench.

 Once you've built your scan, saving the scan criteria allows you to reuse your custom scans any time you want, without having to reenter all the filters.
 Extra users can save up to 200 custom scans on their account, and Pro members can save up to 300.

 The Scan Management area of the Standard Scan Workbench allows you to add, view, modify, and delete your saved scans.

-In the event that you no longer need a scan, you can delete it by loading it in the Scan Criteria Box, and then clicking the Delete link in the Scan Management area.
+In the event that you no longer need a scan, you can delete it by loading it in the Scan Criteria Box, and then clicking the Delete button in the Scan Management area.

 Once your scan has been built, running it is pretty simple.
 There is one step you might want to take before pressing the Run Scan button.

 Before running your scan, you can use the Starting Date Adjuster to specify which day of data the scan is run against.
 This can be used to “backtest” a scan - i.e., see what results it would have returned at some point in the past.